-We hope that these reviews have been helpful.
-After sorting through the chaos of options, you’re now all set to find the best espresso cup that’s exactly right for you.
+We hope that these reviews have been useful.
+After sifting through the chaos of options, you should be all set to find the best espresso cup that’s exactly right for you.

 Our top pick is the De‘Longhi 2 Ounce Double Walled Thermo Espresso Glasses, and our runner-up is the Le Creuset 3.5 Ounce Petite Espresso Mugs.

 Looking for something to put in those espresso cups?
 We recently reviewed and compared Mexican coffee brands.
 (In case you’re looking to try something new).

 Featured image credit: Free-Photos, Pixabay